 Review by Karl Verhoven

-The Defenders has proved a resolutely unsellable series for Marvel since a run spanning over a dozen years from 1973.
+Other than a run spanning over a dozen years from 1973, The Defenders has proved a resolutely unsellable series for Marvel.
 The idea of a superhero team is hardly a concept beyond its sell-by date, yet despite the use of high profile creators the Defenders have resolutely failed to grip the graphic novel reading public.
 So it proved again in 2011-2012, when Matt Fraction had some big ideas, but surely alienated many readers before he introduced them.

 The opening chapter lacks a single sympathetic character.
 Yes, Namor, ruler of Atlantis, is at his best when portrayed as arrogant and unlikeable, but for that to work it needs him to be surrounded by others to whom a reader can relate.
 This Doctor Strange is depressed after a one-night stand with a student who’d come to him for help.
 The Red She-Hulk ruins the Pamplona bull run and drinks a bar dry.
 Iron Fist is so bored he streams zero-gravity martial arts battles from his multi-billion dollar plane, then sleeps with the stewardess before confessing “this hook-up was kind of a huge mistake for me right now”.
 This is heroic?
 People we should look up to?
 Yes, there’s also the Silver Surfer, but he barely has a part to play to begin with.
 They’re united in order to battle the personification of the Hulk’s rage and resentment, named with little imagination the Breaker of Worlds, and, frankly, any right-thinking person should be hoping that a right spanking comes their way.